apache/incubator-streampark-website/docs/connector/1-kafka.md

 ```

 :::info Cautions
-The prefix `kafka.source` is fixed, and the parameters related to kafka properties must comply with the [kafka official website](http://kafka.apache.org) specification for setting the parameter key
+The prefix `kafka.source` is fixed, and the parameters related to Kafka properties must comply with the official specification for setting the parameter key.
 :::

 <Tabs>